 Advocacy in nursing is very important for quality care and patient satisfaction.
 Always strive to be the best advocate you can.
 We owe our patients and their loved ones nothing less.

-Learn about the UT Arlington Bachelor of Science in Nursing online program.
+Learn about UTA's Bachelor of Science in Nursing online program.

 Have a question or concern about this article?
 Please contact us.